parmisnaddaf/Joint-Link-Prediction-Via-Inference-from-a-Model/README.md

 ```sh
 python main.py --dataSet "CiteSeer"
 ```
-Although we've provided the CiteSeer dataset due to space constraints, you can access all the datasets through the provided link.
+Although we've provided the CiteSeer dataset due to space constraints, you can access all the datasets through [this link](www.google.com).

 ## Environment
 - python=3.8